 Short answer: yes.

-Using a tool that has been available for years, any advertisers can stop their ads appearing on terrible websites.
+Using a tool that has been available for years, any advertiser can stop their ads appearing on terrible websites.
 Though surely that’s an impossible task, finding all those websites you don’t want to appear on?

-So What do we Think?
+What do we think?

-Don’t follow the digital norm of just having your ads everywhere Google’s Algorithms think are vaguely linked places.
-Actively approve the placements, relevancy is not always the the only measure of appropriateness — imagine if you saw adverts for undertakers in a hospital?
+Don’t follow the digital norm of just having your ads everywhere Google’s algorithms think are vaguely relevant.
+Actively approve placements, and remember that relevancy is not always the the only measure of appropriateness — imagine if you saw adverts for undertakers in a hospital.

 Get an agency to find you the best audience you can get.
 That means they should be showing your ads in a few selected places and as they start seeing the data along with putting in the audience/brand research.
 They can begin to optimise your ad spend for the most valuable customers, gone are the days of ignorance.